glaciation-heu/IceStream/data_sanitization_service/README.md

 ## Dependencies

 The sanitization service is an Apache Spark application.
-To seemlessly integrate it within Kubernetes, the target orchestration system of the GLACIATION platform, we need the following dependencies:
+To seamlessly integrate it within Kubernetes, the target orchestration system of the GLACIATION platform, we need the following dependencies: